Embroidery Fonts: 1000+ Designs & Your Guide for Best Results

 TrueType fonts (or TTF for short) are fonts installed in your embroidery software and automatically converted to embroidery designs when used.
 It’s kind of like your software auto-digitizing lettering files you select.

-Many programs, including Hatch and Floriani, will automatically convert a TrueType font to stitches.
+Many programs, will automatically convert a TrueType font to stitches.

 The benefit of using these fonts is the sheer number of them available, but the issue with these is that the quality is a real hit-and-miss scenario.